thedevyansh/groowe/README.md

 ## ⚙️ How it works

-Temporal.DJ is based on the monolithic architecture.
+GrooWe is based on the monolithic architecture.
 The client communicates with the `Express.js` server through HTTP requests and `Socket.io` events.
 The server communicate with the YouTube API to allow users to search Youtube for songs and the Redis database to handle storing & retrieving data and searching for rooms.
 The Redis Adapter relies on Redis Pub/Sub mechanism which ensures horizontal scaling by adding multiple instances of the server and database.

 An overview of the application core constructs is given below: